Ahmed Subhy Mansour: In the US

 He and his sons operate the Quranic Center in Northern Virginia, which includes an Internet site in Arabic and English.
 On its website at www.ahl-alquran.com, the organization is republishing dozens of Mansour's books and hundreds of articles he has written over the years.

 Since arriving in the United States in 2002, Mansour has held a number of academic posts.
 In 2002, he was a Reagan-Fascell Democracy Fellow at the National Endowment for Democracy in Washington, where he wrote on the roots of democracy in Islam.

 The next year, he received a visiting fellowship at Harvard Law School's Human Rights Program.

 In October 2004, he said that the leaders of the Muslim organization behind a new $22 million mosque in Roxbury tolerated "hateful views", and harbored extremists.
 In 2004 Daniel Pipes lauded him for speaking out against Islamists.

-In 2007, The Washington Times reported that his teachings have earned him dozens of death "fatwās" from fellow Muslim clerics, the punishment of Apostasy in sunni sectarian Islam.
+In 2007, The Washington Times reported that his teachings have earned him dozens of death fatwas from fellow Muslim clerics, the punishment of apostasy in Sunni sectarian Islam.

-In 2008, he said of the Council on American-Islamic Relations (CAIR), "The culture of CAIR is the same as Usama bin Laden, but they have two faces.
+In 2008, he said of the Council on American-Islamic Relations (CAIR), "The culture of CAIR is the same as Osama bin Laden, but they have two faces.
 Who are the moderates?
 You probably never heard of them, and that, they say, is part of the problem.
 The message of peace does not make the news."